Kings of Leon cancel upcoming UK & European dates due to Caleb Followill "freak accident"

 Kings Of Leon will no longer be playing their upcoming shows in Europe this summer.

-The Nashville indie rockers were set have been forced to axe their upcoming gigs on this side of the pond after their frontman Caleb Followill broke his leg in a "freak accident" while playing with his children.
+The Nashville indie rockers have been forced to axe their upcoming gigs on this side of the pond after their frontman Caleb Followill broke his leg in a "freak accident" while playing with his children.

 Taking to the band's official Instagram, the On Call singer announced the news to their fans while wearing a robe at home.